 - This approach is in contrast to earlier projects by Ithaka S+R on research support needs in art history, history, and chemistry, where Ithaka S+R exclusively conducted the interviews that represented the bulk of the findings in the capstone reports. ↑

-- Ithaka S+R also explored the possibility including schools located beyond the US and Canada in the cohort.
+- Ithaka S+R also explored the possibility of including schools located beyond the US, Hawaiʻi, and Canada in the cohort.
 In order to develop further insight in how Indigenous Studies scholars’ practices vary in different contexts our exploration suggested that it would be worthwhile to develop a new project in the future that includes institutions from other geographic locales. ↑

 - Each institution had flexibility in determining which research team members would be included in the project and how they would be included in order to best reflect their local needs.
 For example, the University of Kansas and Haskell Nations Indian University have an ongoing relationship through the library and decided to develop a team together.
 For further information about how each institution developed their teams, see the local reports (listed in Appendix 1). ↑

 - We thank all of the teams that worked with us on the project. ↑

 - We thank our hosts and those who contributed to the workshops locally. ↑